Long Beach Lodge Resort’s Great Room taking it’s rightful place as a Culinary Destination

 View Tofino’s biggest waves from the comfort of the iconic Great Room and partake in some of best award-winning cuisine in Tofino!

 Hotel information and chef bio courtesy of Long Beach Lodge Resort.
 Great Room, Dining Room and feature image courtesy of Long Beach Lodge Reosrt.
-All other images MyVanCity.
-I received a complimentary dinner for myself and a guest and left a gratuity equal to 20%.
+All images (except as noted) MyVanCity.
+I received a complimentary dinner for myself and a guest and left a gratuity equal to 20% of the value of the dinner.
 All opinions are my own.